aosabook/500lines/async-web-server/writeup.md

 	                     (ENCODE-JSON-TO-STRING
 	                      `((:NAME ,@NAME) (:MESSAGE ,@MESSAGE)))))))

 Which is to say, we'd like to associate the handler we're making with the uri `/send-message` in the handler table `*HANDLERS*`.
-We'd additionally like a warning to be issued if that binding already exists, but still re-bind it.
+We'd additionally like a warning to be issued if that binding already exists, but will re-bind it regardless.
 None of that is particularly interesting.
 Lets take a look at the expansion of `make-closing-handler` specifically:

 	(LAMBDA (SOCK PARAMETERS)
                 (DECLARE (IGNORABLE PARAMETERS))